Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 - Dried Herbs

-Tip: Glass containers will allow you to see the ingredients without getting your surface waxy/oily are absolutely beautiful when used with correct lighting.
+Tip: Glass containers will allow you to see the ingredients without getting your surface waxy/oily and are absolutely beautiful when used with the correct lighting.

 Tip #4: Shoot Photos with Multiple Uses in Mind

 Think you’re just taking a simple photo of your latest lip balm?
 Guess again.

 What you have in front of you is the potential to be a ‘lotsa-things-in-one’ shot:

 - Pinterest Infographic